carmand03/chinese-students-us-mobility/README.md

 - Earth & Environmental Sciences
 - Agricultural Sciences
 - Health Sciences
-- Architecture & Planning
 - Education
-- Other / Interdisciplinary
 - Unspecified

 The explicit `FIELD_MAP` is stored in the notebook and can be edited if a different substantive classification is preferred.
 The original detailed discipline values remain available.